Rebates and concessions

 • Pensioner Concession Card

-The Electricity Life Support Concession Scheme and the Medical Cooling and Heating Electricity Concession Scheme provide eligible people with assistance in meeting their electricity costs.
+The Electricity Life Support Concession Scheme and the Medical Cooling and Heating Electricity Concession Scheme provide eligible people, with certain medical equipment or conditions, assistance in meeting their electricity costs.

 The Home Energy Emergency Assistance Scheme (HEEAS) is a one-off payment to help people who have experienced a crisis or unforeseen emergency within the past 12 months and can’t pay their electricity bill.

-To check your eligibility, contact you electricity provider and ask for an application.
+To check your eligibility, contact your electricity provider and ask for an application.

-You may be eligible for a gas rebate through your gas provider if you’re an asylum seeker or you hold a:
+You may be eligible for the Reticulated Natural Gas Rebate Scheme through your gas provider if you hold a:

 • Queensland Government Seniors Card